About Us

 Why submit your work to PDL?

-PDL offers a place for researchers to share short, innovative methodological and computational developments in population research via three related products: (1) The Download – a short visual and descriptive illustration of a demographic method; (2) The Denominator – an in-depth technical presentation of the illustration found in The Download; and (3) a Repository – a curated location for reproducible code related to content in both The Download and The Denominator.
+PDL offers a place for you to share short, innovative methodological and computational developments in population research via three related products: (1) The Download – a short visual and descriptive illustration of a demographic method; (2) The Denominator – an in-depth technical presentation of the illustration found in The Download; and (3) a Repository – a curated location for reproducible code related to content in both The Download and The Denominator.
 Accepted submissions receive a unique DOI for each of these components for easy, specific citation and access.

 • In The Download, PDL illustrates the power of demographic methods for a broad audience, by providing accessible descriptive and visual illustrations of meaningful applied insights, teaching materials, and smaller components of methodological solutions that deserve more attention than they can receive in a full length scientific manuscript.